-Somehow out of their packaging, the Barbies shot out from under the car and with smiley painted faces, acrobatic speed and precision, they began to climb up the officer’s leg.
+Somehow out of their packaging, the Barbies shot out from under the car and, with smiley painted faces, acrobatic speed and precision, they began to climb up the officer’s leg.
 By the time he realized, they had already disappeared behind his waist.
-And by the time the felt them on his back, they were already on his shoulder.
+And by the time he felt them on his back, they were already on his shoulder.

 Janet watched in horror as the blonde Barbie on the right shoulder climbed up the young officer’s face by the skin on his cheek, then reached in, penetrating the corner of his eye socket and started to pump its little fist and forearm deeper and deeper inside the officer’s eye.